twigphp/Twig/doc/02-Twig-for-Template-Designers.markdown

 ### Literals

 The simplest form of expressions are literals.
-Literals are representations for PHP types such as strings and numbers.
-The following literals exist:
+Literals are representations for PHP types such as strings, numbers, and arrays.
+The following literals
+exist:

  * `"Hello World"`: Everything between two double or single quotes is a string.
 They are useful whenever you need a string in the template (for